postmodern/yard-dm/README.md

 ## FEATURES:

-* Parses the following statements:
+Parses the following statements:
-  * Properties:

     property :name, Type

-  * Has relationships:

     has n, :things

     has 1, :thing

     has 0..n, :things

     has 1..n, :things

     has 2..5, :things

-  * Belongs to relationships:

     belongs_to :stuff

 ## REQUIREMENTS: